 OAE test items.
-The item validation activities by the BRC and CACs provided additional construct-based validity evidence.
-The BRC validated that the items were free from potential bias in content, language, offensiveness, and stereotypes and that the items were fair and represented the diversity of the Ohio population.
-The CACs validated items to indicate that they matched the test competency or content domain to which they were written and were accurate, free from potential bias, and jobrelated.
-Any items that were judged to be problematic were eliminated.
+The item review and validation activities by the Fairness and Content Advisory Committees provided additional construct-based validity evidence.
+The Fairness Advisory Committee made recommendations to the content advisory committees to revise the draft items for accessibility and fairness and to ensure items represented the diversity of the Ohio population.
+The Content Advisory Committees reviewed and revised the draft items as necessary, then validated all items to indicate that they matched the test competency or content domain to which they were written, and were accurate, fair, and job-related.